deliasi/cse15l-lab-reports/lab.md

 ## Step 2:  Remotely Connecting
 <br>Find your specific account at [SDacs Ucsd](https://sdacs.ucsd.edu/~icc/index.php).
-<li>Once prompted, set new password for your course specific account.
+<br>Once prompted, set new password for your course specific account.
 Go to the termianl in VS Code and type

         $ ssh cs15lsp23zz@ieng6.ucsd.edu
 However, replace the "zz" in the message with letters from your course-specific account.